rhdunn/xquery-intellij-plugin/docs/EXPath XPath NG Implementation Report.md

     proposal.
 This changes the function arity from a scalar value to a range.
     Given a parameter count P, a non-variadic function has an arity of `[P..P]`, while a variadic function has an arity of `[P-1..INF]`. __NOTE:__ `P-1` is used because a variadic parameter may contain 0 or more values.
+The plugin correctly handles the arity checks in `XPST0017` and when locating the function to navigate to.

 ## Lexer